quasar-finance/quasar/README.md

 ## Quasar Node

-**quasarnode** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://starport.com).
+**quasarnode** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite](https://ignite.com) (formerly startport).

 ### Get started

 ```
-starport chain serve
+ignite chain serve
 ```

 `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

 #### Configure

 Your blockchain in development can be configured with `config.yml`.
-To learn more, see the [Starport docs](https://docs.starport.com).
+To learn more, see the [Ignite docs](https://docs.ignite.com/).

 #### Web Frontend

-Starport has scaffolded a Vue.js-based web app in the `vue` directory.
+Ignite has scaffolded a Vue.js-based web app in the `vue` directory.
 Run the following commands to install dependencies and start the app:

 ```
 cd vue